nataliabernardo/Tensorflow_ObjDetection/README.md

 #### Label the images

-First, I filtered the streets' intersections images that were classified by [AccessMap](https://accessmap.io) as having curb ramps.
+First, I filtered the streets' intersections images that were classified by SDOT as having curb ramps.
 Afterwards, I draw retangles around yellow (with tactile warning) and grey curb ramps (without tactile warning) in 1000 images using [VOTT](https://github.com/Microsoft/VoTT/releases).
 I found this labelling tool more user-friendly than Rectlabel.

 #### Convert data to TFRecord format